Southwest will pay a $140 million fine for its meltdown during the 2022 holidays

 A major winter storm last December caused travel disruptions across the country as airlines canceled thousands of flights.
 But while other airlines recovered relatively quickly, Southwest fell apart.
 The airline ultimately canceled 16,900 flights, stranding more than 2 million passengers.

-Since the disruption, Southwest says it has taken steps to improve its operational resiliency and customer care.
+In a statement, Southwest described the agreement as "a consumer-friendly settlement."
+The airline says it has taken steps since last year's disruption to improve its operational resiliency and customer care.

 "We have spent the past year acutely focused on efforts to enhance the Customer Experience with significant investments and initiatives that accelerate operational resiliency," said Bob Jordan, Southwest Airlines President & CEO in a statement.
 "Our commitment to Customers has been central to our success across our 52-year history and has helped us become one of the world's most admired and trusted airlines."

-Under the agreement, Dallas-based Southwest is required to establish a $90 million compensation system for future passengers affected by significant delays and cancellations, which counts as part of the $140 million penalty.
+Under the agreement announced Monday, Dallas-based Southwest is required to establish a $90 million compensation system for future passengers affected by significant delays and cancellations, which counts as part of the $140 million penalty.
+The airline will also pay $35 million in cash to the U.S. Treasury, spread out over three years.

-The airline has already paid out more than $600 million in refunds and reimbursements to travelers who faced disruptions.
-In total, the airline will pay out over $750 million for the holiday meltdown, DOT said.
+The civil penalty comes in addition to $600 million in refunds and reimbursements that Southwest has paid to travelers who faced disruptions.
+In total, the airline will shell out more than $750 million for the holiday meltdown, DOT said.

-"Taking care of passengers is not just the right thing to do — it's required, and this penalty should put all airlines on notice to take every step possible to ensure that a meltdown like this never happens again," Buttigieg said.
+"We're sending a message reminding airlines that there are very strong economic reasons to meet their requirements, in addition to it just being the right thing to do," Buttigieg told NPR.
+"We just gave them 140 million reasons to make sure that this never happens again."

+The U.S. airline industry as a whole has improved its operational performance since last year, Buttigieg said.
+The Sunday after Thanksgiving saw 2.9 million passengers fly in a single day — the most ever — while less than 0.5% of flights were canceled.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.